kkollsga/f1-replay/README.md

 A Python wrapper around the [FastF1](https://github.com/theOehrly/Fast-F1) library for interactive Formula 1 race replays.
 View historic races in a 2D map visualization with real-time car positions using telemetry data.

+> Inspired by [f1-race-replay](https://github.com/IAmTomShaw/f1-race-replay) by Tom Shaw.
+This project was built from scratch with a different architecture and feature set.

 ## Installation

 ```bash